Agkistrodon taylori: Etymology

-Taxonomy and Phylogenetics
+Taxonomy and phylogenetics

 Recent molecular studies have produced strong evidence indicating that pitvipers made a single invasion into the New World, presumably via the Bering Land Bridge in the early Tertiary or late Cretaceous, with a subsequent divergence resulting in a northern temperate group (including Agkistrodon, Crotalus, and Sistrurus) and a Neotropical group.
 Of the Old World pitvipers, Gloydius appears to be phylogenetically close to the New World pitvipers, but the exact relationship between Old World and New World pit vipers is not fully resolved at this time.
-The molecular evidence indicates the genus Agkistrodon is a monophyletic group, meaning they all shear a common ancestor, and suggest that copperheads, (Agkistrodon contortrix) are the most basal (ancestral) living lineage of the genus, with the cottonmouths (Agkistrodon piscivorus) basal to Taylor's cantil (A. taylori), and A. taylori basal to the remaining cantils of Latin America.
+The molecular evidence indicates the genus Agkistrodon is a monophyletic group, meaning they all share a common ancestor, and suggest that copperheads, (Agkistrodon contortrix) are the most basal (ancestral) living lineage of the genus, with the cottonmouths (Agkistrodon piscivorus) basal to Taylor's cantil (A. taylori), and A. taylori basal to the remaining cantils of Latin America.

 The taxonomic history of Taylor's cantil (Agkistrodon taylori) is relatively simple and straight forward compared to many species.

 Agkistrodon bilineatus, In part: Edward H. Taylor collected what was to become the holotype of A. taylori, on June 9, 1938, "crawling on the highway pavement about dark" very near the Tamaulipas, Nuevo Leon state line.
 Using the name Agkistrodon bilineatus, he published a detailed description of the specimen including color, pattern and scale data, noting some differences compared with the head of a specimen from Michoacán.